 Angela Wachuka is the Executive Director of Kwani Trust.
 She oversees the Trust’s daily operations and provides direction toward the achievement of the organisation’s mission, strategy, annual goals and objectives.
 Angela joined Kwani Trust in February 2008 and has since overseen the growth of grant & earned income by 65% and 40% respectively.
-Previous to this, she worked at the BBC’s African News and Current Affairs Department, she worked as a Broadcasting Assistant on both Focus on Africa and Network Africa Radio Programmes, and on the quarterly Focus on Africa Magazine.
+Previous to this, she worked at the BBC’s African News and Current Affairs Department; in broadcasting on the Focus on Africa and Network Africa radio programmes, as well as in operations for the quarterly Focus on Africa Magazine.
 Angela holds a BA in Anthropology & Law from the London School of Economics & Political Science (LSE) and has held various research-oriented posts at the London Borough of Lambeth, the Association of British Insurers and the Centre for African Policy & Peace Strategy (CAPPS) in London.
 She is an Arts Management Fellow at the DeVos Institute at the Kennedy Center in Washington DC.
 Tweet her @angelawachuka / connect with her on LinkedIn http://lnkd.in/kCH9ku

-Sales & Distribution
+Sales and Distribution

 Mike Mburu is in charge of Sales and Distribution.
 He has a diploma in Marketing and has been involved in the arts since 2003.
 He was previously involved in distribution of local music and managing various artists before moving to the distribution of books and local films.
-He has coordinated the Kenya Cine Week which evolved to become the Kenya International Film Festival.
+He has previously coordinated the Kenya Cine Week which evolved to become the Kenya International Film Festival.